S571736/Eksamenslesing_110/ExamReading.md

   * The lower Pflood the higher the chance that not all nodes in the network will be reached
   * Why?
 There is a probability of (1-pflood)^n that a node Q with n neighbords do not get a message m, because all the neighbors decided not to forward m
 * An improvement is to use a node's own number of neighbors (i.e. a nodes degree) or the neighbors to adjust Pflood.

+### Remote-write protocol

+* Rules
+  * All write operations are forwarded to the primary replica
+  * Primary performs the update on its local copy and forwards the update to backup servers
+  * Backup server performs the update and send acknowledgement to the primary
+  * Primary sends ack to initial process
+  * Read operations are carried out locally at each replica

+* Remote Write provides
+  * A simple way to implement sequential consistency
+  * Guarantees that client see the most recent write operations
+* Client blocks until all the replicas are updated
+* Remote-Write protocols are applied to DS that require fault-tolerance
+  * Replicas are mostly placed on the same LAN to reduce latency
+  * Non-blocking approach is possible - not fault tolerant and read of most recent write is not guaranteed

 ### Types of consistency models